Nicholas Hytner: Awards and honours

-Hytner is on the Board of Trustees of the Royal Opera House.
+Hytner is on the Board of Trustees of the Royal Opera House and Royal Shakespeare Company.
 He is a patron of many organisations including London International Festival of Theatre, HighTide Festival Theatre, the Shakespeare Schools Festival, Dance UK, Action for Children's Arts, Pan Intercultural Arts and Prisoners' Penfriends.

 He was elected an Honorary Fellow of Trinity Hall, Cambridge, in 2005, and was Visiting Professor of Contemporary Theatre at Oxford University in 2000–01.

 Hytner was knighted in the 2010 New Year Honours for services to drama.
 In spring 2014, the Royal Northern College of Music announced it was to confer Honorary Membership of the College upon Hytner.
 In 2014 he was awarded an Honorary Fellowship of the Royal Academy of Arts.